Kintyre/ksconf/docs/source/dyn/cli.rst

                             'file://' prefix.

     Attribute selection:
       Include or exclude attributes passed through.
-By default all attributes are preserved.
+By default, all attributes are preserved.
 Whitelist (keep) operations are preformed before blacklist (reject) operations.